 Voila!
 A nicely defined and formatted WADL for the Twitter search API!
 Just as for a REST Service originating from a WADL we can now generate both code and documentation for the service as shown above.

-One thing that is missing here is the XML Schema for the response messages returned by Twitter, and later on we’ll have a look at the Schema Inference functionality in soapUI that can generate this for you as well, based on the actual messages received from the service during testing.
+One thing that is missing here is the XML Schema for the response messages returned by Google API, and later on we’ll have a look at the Schema Inference functionality in soapUI that can generate this for you as well, based on the actual messages received from the service during testing.